Out Where The Big Waves Are

 Finally, to complete this snapshot of how the blog begins, the next figure enters.
-It is Antoine de Saint-Exupéry, as drawn in Stacy Schiff‘s SAINT-EXUPÉRY: A Biography . . . an extradordinary fete of biographical writing that first confronts and then creatively deals with one sizable biographical challenge after another.
-Her book appeared in 1994, treating the famous poet-aviator and world-renowned author of The Little Prince, whose Lockeed Lightning P-38 disappeared 1n the Mediterranean Sea towards the end of World War II.
+It is Antoine de Saint-Exupéry, as drawn in Stacy Schiff‘s SAINT-EXUPÉRY: A Biography . . . an extraordinary piece of writing that first confronts and then creatively handles one sizable biographical challenge after another.
+Her book appeared in 1994, treating the famous poet-aviator and world-renowned author of The Little Prince, whose Lockheed Lightning P-38 disappeared 1n the Mediterranean Sea towards the end of World War II.

 From this point on in the blog, one figure after another steps forth, all seen as unique people holding those riddles and clues that point to the individual life there within.
 A little sensible digging should yield worthwhile results, or so it seems.